Are you ready to set some realistic financial goals and start organising your personal debts once and for all?

 Here are 4 tips to get started:

 Our first tip is to create a clear and up-to-date snapshot of all your debts.
 An easy way to do this is to put all your debt information into a single excel table such as the one below.

-If you are looking to free up some extra cash, then consolidating some debts may be a worthwhile option.
+If you are looking to free up some extra cash, consolidating some debts may be a worthwhile option.
 Debt Consolidation Loans are offered by most lenders and can help simplify your finances.
-If you need help, finance brokers are qualified professionals who can provide you with financial guidance and assist with the application process.

-There are many benefits to debt consolidation, including the fact that managing one loan is a lot easier (way less paperwork for one!) and less stressful than managing multiple loans with multiple lenders.
-The biggest benefit however, is the possible cash savings you could experience.
-There is potential to pay lower interest rates, and instead of paying for multiple sets of ongoing fees you will be paying for just the one.
+There are many benefits to debt consolidation, including the fact that managing one loan is a lot easier than managing multiple loans with multiple lenders.
+The biggest benefit however, is the extra cash you’re likely to see straight away.

 To see if you are eligible for debt consolidation with Fair Go, check out our